 OCD occurs when an individual is locked in a vicious cycle of obsessions and compulsions.
 Obsessions are thoughts that the individual finds disgusting, repugnant, and against their character.
 Compulsions are the actions one takes to eradicate such thoughts, this can be hand washing, cleaning, counting, checking, thought suppression, and avoidance.

 Compulsions do bring about momentary relief, they decrease the level of anxiety the individual is feeling, only until the next thought arrives and the cycle begins again.
 Why can’t we just not think these thoughts?

 Researchers thought the same thing, so much so that they did an experiment on thought suppression.
 They asked the participants the same thing I’m going to ask you: ‘Don’t think of a white bear.’
 You can think of anything else, anything in the world just not a white bear.
 What happens?
 The only thing you can think about is a white bear.
 That’s how the brain works, the more you suppress a thought, the closer and bigger it becomes.

 Both the mother and businessman experienced intrusive thoughts, the businessman had a thought that many people have had, he’s reaction is indifference.
 However the mother, after having many thoughts about her child, had an emotional reaction to the thought, it hits her to her core and as a result, she indulges in the compulsion of thought suppression, which only makes the thought bigger.

 This is not to say that the mother’s thoughts are worse than the businessman’s.
 They are both intrusive, but the action taken after the thought differentiates a person with OCD from a person without the disorder.

-We all have intrusive thoughts; they are completely normal.
-For anyone suffering with intrusive thoughts, try and see them as junk mail finding its way into your inbox of your mind.
-The next time you have an intrusive thought don’t react, flag it up as spam and carry on.
+We all have intrusive thoughts and they are completely normal.
+For anyone suffering from intrusive thoughts, try and see them as junk mail finding its way into the inbox of your mind.
+The next time you have an intrusive thought don’t react, flag it up as spam, and carry on.